 Society Hill, Philadelphia

-We have personally had the joy of stumbling upon this pocket park, tucked amidst a warren of colonial rowhomes in a historic section of Philadelphia.
+Stumbling upon this pocket park, tucked amidst a warren of colonial rowhomes in a historic section of Philadelphia, is an unexpected joy.
 With its brick pavers and beautifully maintained flower beds, the Perth and Addison Park is a dreamy spot for a book club meetup or a casual first date, and it’s also lovely enough for engagement photos.

 National Society of Colonial Dames of America in the Commonwealth of Pennsylvania